quicwg/base-drafts/draft-ietf-quic-recovery.md

 data.
 If no data can be sent, then the PTO alarm MUST NOT be armed until data has been received from the client.

-Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client does not yet have 1-RTT keys.
-If the probe timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
+Since the server could be blocked until more packets are received from the client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
+That is, the client MUST set the probe timer if the client has not received an acknowledgement for one of its Handshake or 1-RTT packets.

-However, the client MUST send a new packet to allow the server to continue sending data.
-At this stage in the connection, when few to none RTT samples have been generated, it is possible that the probe timer expiration is due to an incorrect RTT estimate at the client.
+Prior to handshake completion, when few to none RTT samples have been generated, it is possible that the probe timer expiration is due to an incorrect RTT estimate at the client.
 To allow the client to improve its RTT estimate, the new packet that it sends MUST be ack-eliciting.
 If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200